DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-replication.md

 ## Introduction

+This quarter, each domain works through a central problem that introduces you to the area.
+Depending on the domain, you will produce
+either:
-This quarter, each domain works through central problem that introduces you to the area.
-This problem usually takes the form of a (loose) replication of a known result found in a research paper in the area.
-By the end of the quarter, you will need to summarize the results of your work in a well-organized report that follows the norms of research papers in your domain.
+1. a replication of a known result in a (published) paper, or
+2. a survey paper, with a hands-on, data driven inquiry into a relevant question in the area.

+By the end of the quarter, you will summarize the results of your work in a well-organized report that follows the norms of research papers in your domain.

-Your work will go beyond mere paraprhasing of the (possible) paper being replicated:
+Your work will go beyond mere paraprhasing of the existing work that you study:
-* Your domain may be taking a different or narrower view than the work being replicated.
+* Your domain may be taking a broader or narrower view than the work of any one paper.
 Your report will reflect the work *you* are doing, not the broader research that may be found in the work being studied.
 * You will likely be using data that differs from that used in the work you are studying.
 * Your conclusions may be different than the work you are studying.
-You should present the conclusions drawn from *your* data and address any discrepancies with the work being studied.
+You should present the conclusions drawn from *your* data/methods and address any discrepancies with the work being studied.
 * The code supporting your work will conform to best practices in data science software development.